-Figure 8.
-Percent of all undergraduates receiving aid by type of aid: 2009-10
+Institutiona Figure 8.
+Percent of all undergraduates receiving aid by type of aid: 2010-11 Figure 9.
+Average amount of aid received by all undergraduates, by type of aid: 2010-11

 NOTE: Any grant aid above includes grant or scholarship aid from the federal government, state/local government, the institution, or other sources.
 Federal loans includes only federal loans to students.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2011-12, Student Financial Aid component.

 NOTE: Any grant aid above includes grant or scholarship aid from the federal government, state/local government, the institution, or other sources.
 Federal loans includes federal loans to students.
 Average amounts of aid were calculated by dividing the total aid awarded by the total number of recipients in each institution.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2011-12, Student Financial Aid component.
 Figure 10.
-Graduation rate and transfer-out rate (2007 cohort); graduation rate cohort as a percent of total entering students, and retention rates of first-time students (Fall 2010)
+Graduation rate and transfer-out rate (2008 cohort); graduation rate cohort as a percent of total entering students, and retention rates of first-time students (Fall 2011)

 NOTE: Graduation rate cohort includes all full-time, first-time, degree/certificate-seeking undergraduate students.
 Entering class includes all students coming to the institution for the first time.
 Graduation and transfer-out rates are the Student Right-to-Know rates.
 Only institutions with a mission to prepare students to transfer are required to report transfers out.
 Retention rates are measured from the fall of first enrollment to the following fall.
 For more information, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Graduation Rates component and Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2012, Graduation Rates component and Fall Enrollment component.

 Figure 11.
-Graduation rates of full-time, first-time, degree/ certificate-seeking undergraduates within normal time, and 150% and 200% of normal time to completion: 2006 cohort
+Graduation rates of full-time, first-time, degree/ certificate-seeking undergraduates within normal time, and 150% and 200% of normal time to completion: 2007 cohort

 NOTE: The 150% graduation rate is the Student Right-to-Know (SRK) rates; the Normal time and 200% rates are calculated using the same methodology.
 For more information see the Methodological Notes at the end of the report.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, 200% Graduation Rates component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2012, 200% Graduation Rates component.

 Figure 12.
-Full-time equivalent staff, by assigned position: Fall 2010
+Full-time equivalent staff, by assigned position: Fall 2011

 NOTE: Graduate assistants are not included in this figure.
 For information on the calculation of FTE of staff, see the Methodological Notes.
 N is the number of institutions in the comparison group.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2011-12, Human Resources component.